rich-vall/rich-vall.github.io/_pages/about.md

 I am passionate about the fields of Robotics and Engineering Education.
 I strive to learn more about mechanical, electronic, and software systems, as well as gather valuable experience in mentorship and teaching positions.

 In my free time, I love making art with spray paint, learning to cook new recipes, and working on passion projects.
-I am currently in the design stage for a 6-degree-of-freedom robotic arm, learning the basics of Arduino controls and circuits in the process.
+I am currently in the design stage of a 6-degree-of-freedom robotic arm, learning the basics of Arduino controls and circuits in the process.